 “The journey of Digital Adoption Solutions has been incredible until now and the path it is heading towards is more exciting than before,” said Khadim Batti.

 The timeline of DAS has seen two paths in the technology and market life cycle perspective and both these paths have been highly influential on each other.
-The journey of the earliest DAS tool began with the focus primarily on digital guidance and product navigation.
+The journey of the earliest DAS tool began with a focus primarily on digital guidance and product navigation.
 These were quick solutions to solve user challenges at an interface level.
 And the customers it attracted were early SMBs and niche solution adopters who were looking out for a solution for their websites or software product.
 The mid-2010, however, saw an emerging challenge in enterprise product adoption.
 As IT budgets increased, the number of applications swelled and the need to quantify ROI became more important.
 This is when DAS came into the eyes of larger enterprises, and the market narrative began to shift from navigation and task completion to online employee experience.
 2019, however, was a landmark when Gartner formally recognized Digital Adoption Solution as a category with many large enterprises embracing Digital Adoptions Solution to solve their user adoption challenges.

 The evolution of DAS in such a short period of time is nothing short of extraordinary and its growing presence can be perceived through these numbers: